apache/singa/doc/en/docs/install_win.rst

 5.2.2 Building singa-kernel
 ---------------------------

-* Create a new Visual Studio projcet of type "CUDA 9.1 Runtime".
+* Create a new Visual Studio project of type "CUDA 9.1 Runtime".
 Give it a name such as singa-kernel.
 * The project comes with an initial file called kernel.cu.
 Remove this file from the project.
 * Add this file: src/core/tensor/math_kernel.cu
 * In the project settings:

-	* Set Platfrom Toolset to "Visual Studio 2015 (v140)"
+	* Set Platform Toolset to "Visual Studio 2015 (v140)"
 	* Set Configuration Type to " Static Library (.lib)"
 	* In the Include Directories, add build/include.